mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 occurring creatures.
-The ’trator is a cold-blooded quadruped about 10 centimetres long, with a flexible outer carapace and unnaturally powerful claws and teeth. ’Trators can be fitted with a camera-and- command pack but are sometimes simply introduced into an installation and allowed to roam free.
+The ’trator is a cold-blooded quadruped about 10 centimetres long, with a flexible outer carapace and unnaturally powerful claws and teeth. ’Trators can be fitted with a camera-and-command pack but are sometimes simply introduced into an installation and allowed to roam free.

 ’Trators can cause immense damage, which looks to have been caused by natural creatures rather than